 It is easy to catch a bus (no.2) from Ortygia to the Neapolis of Syracuse.
 We caught this from the bus stop just across the bridge on mainland Syracuse.
 It was very well organised, only costs a couple of euros and the small electric bus does a circuit that takes visitors to the Neapolis and back to Ortygia.

-The Baroque Cities
+6. The exquisite Baroque Cities of eastern Sicily

 In 2002 UNESCO placed the ‘Late Baroque Towns of the Val di Noto’ on the list of World Heritage Sites.
 In the south-eastern corner of Sicily, the towns of Noto, Modica and Ragusa are famous for their striking architectural coherence due to being splendidly rebuilt following the devastating earthquake of 1693.